-- a. the genetic parent is a sperm or egg donor as provided in section 16; - b. the person who gave birth to the child is a parent of the child and the spouse of that person is a parent of the child as provided in section 4; or - c. another person has been adjudicated a parent under applicable law.
+(2) the person who gave birth to the child is a parent of the child and the spouse of that person is a parent of the child as provided in Section 4.

 This section is new in form but, for the most part, not in substance.
 The basic rule is that the genetic parent is a legal parent.
-Subsection a exempts sperm or egg donors.
+Subsection a. exempts sperm or egg donors.
 That is derived from N.J.S.
 9:17-44.
-Subsection b. eliminates the possibility of more than two parents.